legendy4141/LanceDB/docs/src/embeddings/available_embedding_models/text_embedding_functions/voyageai_embedding.md

 Using voyageai API requires voyageai package, which can be installed using `pip install voyageai`.
 Voyage AI embeddings are used to generate embeddings for text data.
 The embeddings can be used for various tasks like semantic search, clustering, and classification.
-You also need to set the `VOYAGE_API_KEY` environment variable to use the VoyageAI API.
+You also need to set the `VOYAGE_API_` environment variable to use the VoyageAI API.

 Supported models are: